Home heating systems

 If you're one of the 4 million households that aren't connected to mains gas and you use LPG, then you need to read on.

 Some households use liquid petroleum gas (LPG) to heat their homes if they're not connected to mains gas.
-The main difference between mains gas and LPG central heating is that LPG is delivered by road and stored in a tank, which you may have to buy or rent from your supplier.
+The main difference between mains gas and LPG central heating is that LPG is delivered by road and stored in a tank.

 How LPG central heating works